-I never really knew how important and egg wash could be when making anything with pastry dough, until after I used it for the first time.
-Honestly, I had to stop in the middle of a recipe to search for what an egg wash is and then find a recipe so that I could make one.
+I never really knew how important an egg wash could be when making anything with pastry dough until after I used it for the first time.
+Honestly, I had to stop in the middle of a recipe to search for it and then find a recipe to make one.

 What’s An Egg Wash?